jcramer06/robinhood-crypto-bot/README.md

 AI and machine learning powered cryptocurrency trading bot utilizing the Robinhood crypto API.

 Project plans:
-	• Trade Bitcoin with some success
+	• Trade crypto with some success
  	• Use sentiment analysis and web scrape to produce some coefficient that will be used in managing trading risk.
  	• Implement various trading strategies and analyze them
 	• Design elegant graphs, charts, and plots of trading data and results